kartabyakrishna/Data-Science-Engineering/6th-Semester/BDA-Lab/Week06/MidTerm-B2.md

 hadoop fs -copyFromLocal merged_txt.txt /user/kartabya/small_files/
 ```

-### Q) Write a MapReduce program in Python using Hadoop Distributed File System (HDFS) to calculate the average of all numeric values in an input.txt file.
+### Q2) Write a MapReduce program in Python using Hadoop Distributed File System (HDFS) to calculate the average of all numeric values in an input.txt file.
 The program should filter out non-numeric data.
 The input file is stored in HDFS, and the output should display the computed average.
 Ensure that the solution is implemented using the MapReduce paradigm.
 (3W + 10E)
 #### input.txt
 `Note : This isn't the actual input which was given in the exam.`
 ```plaintext